gpkash/5eOSRD/Characterizations/Backgrounds/Backgrounds/Soldier.md

-**Skill Proficiencies:** [[Athletics]], [[Intimidation]] **Tool Proficiencies:** One type of gaming set, vehicles (land) **Equipment:** An insignia of rank, a trophy taken from a fallen enemy (a dagger, broken blade, or piece of a banner), a set of bone dice or deck of cards, a set of common clothes, and a belt [[5eOSRD/Equipment/Items/Mundane 1/Pouch/Pouch]] containing 10 g
+**Skill Proficiencies:** [[Athletics]], [[Intimidation]] **Tool Proficiencies:** One type of gaming set, vehicles (land) **Equipment:** An insignia of rank, a trophy taken from a fallen enemy (a dagger, broken blade, or piece of a banner), a set of bone dice or deck of cards, a set of common clothes, and a belt [[Pouch]] containing 10 g

 ## Specialty